 In fact, the bridge we are talking about here was built by none other than Lord Rama.

-It covers a length of about 48km, separating Gulf of Mannar and Palk Strait.
-Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in depth, which is equivalent to around 3 feet.
+It covers a length of about 48km, separating the Gulf of Mannar and Palk Strait.
+Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in-depth, which is equivalent to around 3 feet.

 And it is this fact which makes the ships unsalable on this stretch.
 Owing to this, the vessels passing through this direction have to take another course.